Home » Price Action Trading Guide

 Three White Soldiers, Three Black Crows

-Those two patterns are comprised of 3 identically colored candlesticks.
+These two patterns comprise 3 identically colored candlesticks.
 The Three White Soldiers formation signals a bullish reversal, while the Three Black Crows pattern signals a bearish reversal.

 The Three White Soldiers formation consists of 3 successive bullish candles of similar size and usually appears after a bear trend.
-The second candle is required to be larger than the first, while the third candle needs to be at least the size of the second candlestick.
+The second candle is larger than the first, while the third candle is at least the size of the second candlestick.
 If the third candle appears to be considerably smaller than the first two, this would suggest buyers are not fully in control of the market, while such an occurrence may be the reason why there is no reversal of the bear trend.

 The Three White Soldiers formation